Chessom/naive_sever/README.md

 # naive_sever
 A simple sever written with Golang
+## Introduction
-This program use Gin,the web framework, to deal with the work with web, http and json parsing.It also use GORM to operate the database.This program implements the following functions: registration, login, and sign-in.
+This program use Gin,the web framework, to deal with the work with web, http and json parsing.It also use GORM to operate the database.
+This program implements the following functions: registration, login, and sign-in.
 The identity authentication token uses a randomly generated uuid.
 Signing in can record points in the database, and you can only sign in once a day.

-The detailed error codes' meanings:
+## The detailed error codes' meanings
 Code|meaning
 0|Done
 1|Empty data